Contact us today for your Free Quote

 Costumes – Look Sustainably Fa-boo-lous

-In 2019, an estimated 39 million brits dressed up for Halloween, spending 510 million pounds on costumes in the process.
+In 2019, an estimated 39 million brits dressed up for Halloween.
 Unsurprisingly, an estimated 7 million costumes are thrown away every year, contributing to a scary 2,000 tonnes of plastic waste.

 This year, why not make your own sustainable Halloween costume, to avoid contributing to the mountains of waste produced this time of year for example: